packagist/private-packagist-docs/docs/centralized-authentication-and-sso.md

 ### 5 - Share the organization-specific login link

 If you set up your own integration in Step 1, the final step is sharing your organization-specific login link with your users.
-Look for the "Login link" button in Settings > Integrations page.
+Look for the "Login link" button in _Settings > Integrations_ page.

 ![Login link settings](/Resources/public/img/docs/articles/centralized-authentication-and-sso/login-link-settings.png)

 This link presents the option to authenticate with your configured integration.
-Once the user clicks on the "Login with &lt;integration name&gt;" button, the authentication process is initiated and your users are redirected to your code-hosting platform to log in.
+Once the user clicks on the "Login with &lt;integration name&gt;" button, the authentication process is initiated and your users are redirected to your code-hosting platform to log in. .

-If you are using one of the default platforms on Private Packagist Cloud, there is no need for a custom login link.

 ![Login link example](/Resources/public/img/docs/articles/centralized-authentication-and-sso/login-link-example.png)

+If you are using one of the default platforms on Private Packagist Cloud, there is no need for a custom login link